xdeama/personal-site-hugo/hugo/content/en/_index.md

 {{< static-img src="denis.png" class="profile-img frame hidden-on-desktop" alt="Denis" >}}

-I design and implement [custom software]({{< ref "/consulting" >}}) for the finance and energy sector that stands the test of time through resilience, maintainability, and extendability.
+I design and implement [sophisticated custom software]({{< ref "/consulting" >}}) for the finance and energy sector that stands the test of time through resilience, traceability, and extendability.

 If you’ve got a project in mind, get in touch on [LinkedIn](https://www.linkedin.com/in/dmalolepszy)
 {{< linkedin-icon >}}&nbsp;or by [email](mailto:kontakt@dmalo.de).